remkl/es6-workshop/README.md

 })
 ```

-- UMD (Attempt to mash CommonJS and AMD module solutions together, didn't really catch on compared to others)
+- UMD (Universal Module Definition, an attempt to mash CommonJS and AMD module solutions together)

 #### ES6 Modules

-There are two main types of exports: named and default.
+ES6 modules have two main types of import/export: named and default.

 Named exports export single entities from a particular module.
 ```js